Management Team

 Molly Gadenz

-Support Specialist, The Riverline
+The Riverline Outreach Coordinator

 Molly recently moved back to her hometown in Western New York after many years away and is thrilled to join the Land Conservancy team.
 Molly got her Masters in Education from Suffolk University in Boston, MA and was a high school guidance counselor there for many years.
 In 2012, she had the opportunity to move to London, UK and lived there for almost 10 years.
 It was a re-invention of sorts: she got involved with an environmental waterway charity called Thames21, first as a volunteer and eventually as an employee guiding their Training Program.
 She also co-founded a grassroots community group called the Lower Regents Coalition (LRC), a group that started with two people who wanted to "just get on with it” and clean up around their stretch of the Regents Canal in East London.
 The LRC ended up becoming a formidable stakeholder and community resource in the area, making ecological improvements to the canal and surrounding green spaces and running volunteer events and other opportunities for the public to join, experience why urban open spaces are so important, and help us get the work done.
 Molly’s passion is working with diverse groups of people and getting them excited about connecting to the natural environment.
 She also loves to hike, cook, knit, and spend time with family and friends.
-Gender pronouns: she/her

 Restoration Ecologist

 Andy’s passion for the outdoors began growing up in the beech-maple forests of northern Ohio.
 He has a B.S. from Bethany College, a M.S. from the Bard Center for Environmental Policy, and a Ph.D. in Biology with a focus in Ecology and Evolution from Case Western Reserve University.
 His dissertation work focused on the development of best methods for urban reforestation projects with an emphasis on the role of soil fungi in tree establishment.
 This work led to multiple publications in the journal Restoration Ecology as well as publication in Frontiers in Ecology and Evolution.
 Andy has previously taught biology and ecology courses at Lorain County Community College in Ohio and worked as a field botanist with Cleveland Metroparks.
 He enjoys spending time with his family, including his children Graham and Rosie, gardening, hiking, camping, and following the Cleveland Guardians.
-Gender pronouns: he/him

 Communications Manager

 Kyra grew up in Ithaca, NY in the Finger Lakes region exploring the woods in her neighborhood and learning about contemporary environmental issues.
 At Cornell University she studied History and French, and minored in Climate Change.
 One summer, she worked on a farm that will soon be protected by the Finger Lakes Land Trust.
 Through this experience, she learned about the importance of land conservation and the role of land trusts.
 After a year of serving with AmeriCorps in Gloucester, Massachusetts working with English learners, she was thrilled to find this opportunity with the Western New York Land Conservancy.
-In her free time, Kyra enjoys hiking, horseback riding, and hummingbird sightings.
+In her free time, Kyra enjoys hiking, horseback riding, and hummingbird sightings. â€‹

 Angeline was born in Santa Fe and spent part of her childhood in Houston, TX, but at a young age she moved with family back to the Western New York region.
 Some of her favorite memories are in Elma, NY where she grew up exploring in the woods, playing in creeks, apple picking, and helping her family with their flower and vegetable gardens.
 She has a Bachelor in Fine Arts in Graphic Design and a minor in Psychology from Rochester Institute of Technology.
 She has worked for over a decade at community and mental health nonprofits.
 As a mom to three children and a practicing artist, children’s well-being, self-expression through the arts, and preserving and protecting our environment are all very important passions for her.